jangler/oracles-randomizer/notes.md

 - 0:1702 = loseTreasure (a is ID)
 - 0:17e5 = refill all seeds
 - 0:17b9 = getRandomRingOfGivenTier
+- 0:1ddd = lookupCollisionTable, hl = table, scf if a is in table
 - 0:21fd, 0:2202, 0:2215 = objectCopyPosition, objectCopyPosition rawAddress,
   objectCopyPositionWithOffset
 - 0:2727 = objectCreateExclamationMark